 So, here’s my list of five common nutrition mistakes I see and what you can do instead:

-It might seem crazy to hear that, as a dietitian, I hate diets.
-The reason is that diets tend to have two things in common:
+It might seem crazy to hear that as a dietitian, I hate diets.
+The main reasons are that diets typically have two things in common:

 - They are temporary.

 I often ask my clients “do you see yourself eating this way when you’re 80?”
 No?
 Then why start now?
-If you want to make a permanent change to your health and wellbeing you need a permanent change in what you eat.
-So my advice – make changes that you can keep up with, long-term.
+If you want to change your health and well-being permanently, you need make permanent and sustainable changes in what you eat.

 - You’ve eaten the same amount for a long time (maybe since you were much younger) out of habit